Valcoholics/base-cube/readme.md

 # Base Cube

-Draft - plain markdown without Images or Links
+Working Draft - plain markdown without Images or Links

----
+## My name is Valerie.

-My name is Valerie.
 I have a goal to become a full stack creative technologist.
 I'm currently building a portfolio of projects aligned with data/music visualizations, art experiments, and onchain apps outside of the lens of financialization.
 I'm using this bootcamp as a way to deepen my learning of Solidity, Base network, and connect with those that can help build that vision.

 I built Base Cube, an onchain app that visualizes data from the Base Network and allows people to playfully interact with Base through a Rubik’s cube game.